Bleu de Chevre Cedre

 A hyper-creamy goat’s milk blue from a farm just outside of Paris, this blue is one of the easiest to eat.
-La Ferme de la Tremblaye is internationally known for making the best pasteurized French bloomy rinds, but this original recipe they developed shows their range: they’re not married to tradition, and thank god for that.
+La Ferme de la Tremblaye is internationally known for making the best French bloomy rinds, but this original recipe they developed shows their range: they’re not married to tradition.
 Goat’s milk blues are rare to begin with: a goat’s milk blue that doesn’t kick you in the teeth with funk is even rarer.
 This blue smells a little like vanilla-soaked cashmere, musty in the best way possible, and it tastes like sweet cream and spring grass.
 A new classic.